-What we can do in this article is to briefly explore the main and most common types of copywriting out there.
+What we can do in this article is briefly explore the main and most common types of copywriting out there.

 1. Sales Copywriting

-Sales copywriting is on the top of the copywriting types list because here we use copywriting in advertising and in almost all aspects of marketing.
+Sales copywriting is on the top of the copywriting types list because here we use copywriting in advertising and almost all aspects of marketing.

 Copywriting in advertising includes text on adverts, advertorials ( online and offline ), product descriptions, and category descriptions.